CLI Tool

 tt runs start <spec-id> --parent-model <model-id-or-prefix>

-tt runs start <spec-id> --no-llm-judgeUse tt runs estimate <spec-id> before starting to preview rough cost and wall-clock duration from completed run history.
+tt runs start <spec-id> --no-llm-judgeUse tt runs estimate <spec-id> before starting to preview rough cost, wall-clock duration, and whether the run is expected to use free monthly quota or paid credits.

 Use tt runs watch <run-id> to poll until the run completes.